shader-slang/spec/declarations.md

 The output environment of a token is its input environment.
 The output environment of an empty production is its input environment.

-When we say that a declaration \SpecDefine{introduces} a binding, we mean that its output environment is the output environment of its last sub-term extended with that binding.
+When we say that a declaration <dfn>introduces</dfn> a binding, we mean that its output environment is the output environment of its last sub-term extended with that binding.

 Shared Concepts {#decl.shared}
 ---------------